Kerkpower/duckari/README.md

 # duckari

-A Hikari command handler for people who love ducks.
+A Hikari command handler made with love by ducks.

 Currently Duckari is work in progress.

 Documentation is WIP.

-The wiki is not longer used as documentation.
+The wiki is no longer used as documentation.

-Working example:
+NOT A Working example:

 ```py
 from duckari import duck